Dig In, Y'all: Classic Southern Eats You Have To Try In Columbia SC

 Sharp cheddar cheese, mayo (we won’t specify a brand preference because that has ended marriages in the South), pimentos, salt and pepper is the traditional way to start this classic Southern spread.
 But in Columbia SC, there’s about as many variations as there are people who say y’all.
-On bread, on a sandwich or straight from the spoon.
+On a sandwich, on a pizza or straight from the spoon.

 Where to find it: Essentially everywhere.
-Check out our pimento cheese roundup here.
+Check out our pimento cheese passport here.

-Boiled in a giant pot of salty water until they’re soft, easy to open and addicting.
-The best appetizer.
-The best side dish.
-The best road trip snack.
+Boiled in a giant pot of salty water until they’re soft, easy to open and addicting, boiled peanuts are the best appetizer, the best side dish, and the best road trip snack.
 And there’s no such thing as eating “just a few.”
 Of this, we are certain.

-DYK that South Carolina actually surpasses Georgia in annual peach production?
-Can be found in cobbler, swirled in homemade ice cream or even grilled and added to a summer salad.
-We also fully support buying one from a roadside stand and eating it straight up.
-Bliss.
+Peaches can be found in cobbler, swirled in homemade ice cream or even grilled and added to a summer salad.
+We also fully support buying one from Soda City Market and eating it straight up.

 Where to find it: Featured in a savory setting at farm-to-table restaurants like Motor Supply, Mr. Friendly's, Lula Drake and Terra.
 In ice cream form at Sweet Pea's or Sweet Cream.
-On top of a cronut at Spotted Salamander.
-Stuffed in an empanada at Hunter Gatherer.
 Check out the Lexington County Peach Festival to satisfy all peach cravings.

-Smokey, saucy and fall-off-the-bone tender.
+Around here, we do barbeque with pulled pork and a golden mustard sauce.
 Pairs well with potato salad, mac n’ cheese and some type of green that is cooked in bacon fat.
-Eating with hands is mandatory.

-Preferably of the heirloom variety and paired with salty bacon and crisp lettuce.
-Also perfectly perfect with just mayo, salt + pepper.
-Actually tastes like summer.
+This summer classic is preferred with an heirloom tomato and paired with salty bacon and crisp lettuce.
+It’s also perfectly perfect with just mayo, salt + pepper.
+Actually, tastes like summer.

 Crunchy green vegetable that even the pickiest of eaters typically love.
-You may find it pickled, fried to perfection or even in your Bloody Mary.
+You may find it stewed, fried to perfection or even pickled and placed atop your Bloody Mary.
 Cheers!

 Fried Green Tomatoes

 Edible, not referring to the movie.
-Unripe tomatoes coated in cornmeal and fried into golden goodness.
+We take unripe tomatoes, coat ‘em in cornmeal and fry into golden goodness.
 Often found on sandwiches or topped with remoulade.
 Don’t knock it ‘till you try it.

-Protein staple at any good picnic.
-Sometimes spicy, sometimes on a sandwich, always crispy.
+Sometimes it’s spicy, sometimes it’s on a sandwich, but it always better be crispy.
 Hot sauce encouraged.
 Plays well with others (aka: waffles).